 Throughout August, you can also sample the exclusive Ice Cream Champagne Afternoon Tea which comes with a glass of chilled Laurent-Perrier and homemade ice cream cones, alongside the classics.
 A winning combination!
 From £65 per person, until August 31.
 Book here.

-For those of you that are fed up with the conventional afternoon tea, you’ll love the Not Afternoon Tea menu at The OXO Tower.
+For those of you who are fed up with the conventional afternoon tea, you’ll love the Not Afternoon Tea menu at The OXO Tower.
 Choose from a selection of rum cocktails, each matched with rum-infused desserts.
 Because who would ever choose tea over rum?
 The new Summer version even includes a Pimm’s plate inspired by the iconic tipple.
 Available for £22 per person, Mon-Fri 3-5pm, Sat 2-4pm and Sun 2-4.30pm.

 An institution since 1707 and still one of the best, Fortnum & Mason’s iconic afternoon tea is an absolute must-try.
 It’s finger sandwich, cake and scone heaven, with trademark eau de nil china and the biggest selection of fine teas you will ever see.
 Tea experts are on hand to help you choose – and be sure to pick up a pack to take home, too.
 Available for £44 per person (£48 with Rare tea), 181 Piccadilly, London W1A 1ER.